Salzburg in Winter

 Elevation:424 m

-Viewpoints:Kapuzinerberg, Mönchsberg and Gaisberg
+Favourite viewpoints:Kapuzinerberg, Mönchsberg and Gaisberg mountains

-The delightful dessert, Salzburger Nockerl, is said to represent the three local mountains of Salzburg.
+Salzburg's most famous dessert, Salzburger Nockerl, is said to represent the three local mountains of Salzburg.

 Top highlights